tdongsi/tdongsi.github.io/source/_posts/2015-11-21-programming-hive-chapter-1.markdown

 ORDER BY word;
 ```

-In the remaining sections of the chapter, the authors also discuss various related Hadoop projects such as Pig, Hue, HBase, Spark, Storm, Kafka.
+In the remaining sections of Chapter 1, the authors also discuss various related Hadoop projects such as Pig, Hue, HBase, Spark, Storm, Kafka, etc.